Krakow: Cruise and Tour of Former Concentration Camp Płaszow

 What's Included

-One way ride on the Vistula River on a catamaran (without a guide)
+One way short cruise on the Vistula River on a catamaran with Audio guide

 Hotel pick up and drop-off